cataxtro/cataxtro/README.md

-- 👋 Hi, I’m @cataxtro
+- 👋 Hi, I’m Brenda
-- 👀 I’m interested in marvel comics
-- 🌱 I’m currently learning not much
-- 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me pls dont

 <!---
 cataxtro/cataxtro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.